windwalker-io/framework/src/Environment/README.md

 ## WebEnvironment

-WebEnvironment maintains two objects, the Server and the WebClient.
+WebEnvironment maintains two objects, the `Platform` and the `Browser`.

 ``` php
 use Windwalker\Environment\Web\WebEnvironment;